Follow me @waringfincke

 Yes, Trump has brought us a whole new world.
 He will temporarily

 dismantle, disrupt and disarm some of what is good about America.
-It will not stand for long in the face of millions and millions of women and their allies who will be working tirelessly to challenge Trump's
+It will not stand for long in the face of millions and millions of women and their allies who will be working tirelessly to challenge Trump's destruction and later to rebuild a better world from the ashes he leaves behind.

 My favorite sign from the march proclaimed, "You know things are messed up when librarians march."
 So watch out Trump.
 I would not want to be the man who pissed off so many women.